aws-samples/amazon-aurora-labs-for-mysql/docs/global/failback/index.md

 >  **`Region 2 (Secondary)`**

 * We will now Add Region for the DB Cluster in the previously secondary region **gdb2-cluster**.
 We will add the original primary region into this new Global Database, utilizing the existing VPC, Security Group, Parameter Groups (instance and cluster), and Role settings.
 We will name the DB Instance **gdb1-node2-restored** and name the DB Cluster **gdb1-cluster-restored**.
-We will name the Global Database identifier as **reinvent-dat348-gdb-restoring**
+We will name the Global Database identifier as **auroralabs-gdb-restoring**

 * Allow 10-15 minutes for the new region replica in the previously primary region to be restored.